-2.20 Other reserves
+2.21 Other reserves

 Other reserves are the accumulated surpluses to date that have not been declared as dividends returnable to members.
 The other reserves are subdivided into realised and unrealised.
 The credit union has established a social finance fund reserve to be used by the credit union for social, cultural and charitable purposes in accordance with section 44 of the Credit Union Act, 1997 (as amended) and this is included in realised reserves.
-In accordance with the Central Bank guidance note for credit unions on matters relating to accounting for investments and distribution policy, investment income that has been recognised but will not be received within 12 months of the balance sheet date is classified as "unrealised" and is not distributable.
-A reclassification between unrealised and realised is made as investments come to within 12 months of maturity date.
-The directors have deemed it appropriate that interest on loans receivable at the balance sheet date is also classified as "unrealised" and is not distributable.
-All other income is classified as "realised".
+In accordance with the Central Bank guidance note for credit unions on matters relating to accounting for investments and distribution policy, investment income that has been recognised but will not be received within 12 months of the balance sheet date is classified as unrealised and is not distributable.
+A reclassification between unrealised andrealised is made as investments come to within 12 months of the SPS refund receivable is also classified as unrealised and is not distributable.
+All other income is classified as realised.

-2.21 Distribution policy
+2.22 Distribution policy